joelhawksley/identity/components/slides.md

 ^ What might it look like to test the partial?

-^ In each case, we're doing three things: assigning a class name, picking an icon, and setting a label.
+^ S In each case, we're doing three things:

+^ S assigning a class name,

+^ S picking an icon, and setting a label.

 ---

 [.code-highlight: all]
+[.code-highlight: 1-9]
 [.code-highlight: 6]
 [.code-highlight: 7]
 [.code-highlight: 8]